savonet/book/language.md

 A function is a construction which takes a bunch of arguments and produces a result.
-For instance, we can define a function `f` taking two float arguments, prints the first and returns the result of adding twice the first to the second:
+For instance, we can define a function `f` taking two float arguments, prints the first and returns the result of adding twice the first to the second:\indexop{def}

 ```{.liquidsoap include="liq/fun4.liq"}
 ```